 6- Blaze Pizza: Disney Springs

 The sad truth is, there are not a lot of good pizza places in Disney World.
 Blaze Pizza in Disney Springs is the exception, and they also take Quick Service Dining Plan credits.
 You can make your own pizza and choose from a bunch of different toppings, cheeses, and sauces.
 Plus, the Blood Orange Lemonade is a great beverage to pair with your pie.
-The pizzas are, in my opinion, large enough to share (but of course, no judgement if you want one all to yourself).
+The pizzas are, in my opinion, large enough to share (but of course, no judgment if you want one all to yourself).
 There are even to-go boxes available to take a few slices back to your hotel, which can potentially save you future credits in lieu of leftover pizza.

 5- Sunshine Seasons: Epcot